UnderminersTeam/UndertaleModTool/README.md

 # Contributing

-All contributions are welcome!
 If you find a bug, a data file that does not load etc., please report it on the [issues page](https://github.com/UnderminersTeam/UndertaleModTool/issues).
-Pull requests are welcome too!
-Here is a current list of stuff that needs to be worked on:

-* Upgrading profile system to a better, more source-control friendly project system.
-* Continuing to improve support for a wider variety of GameMaker versions (especially recent ones).
-* Further GML compiler and decompiler work, mainly over on [Underanalyzer](https://github.com/UnderminersTeam/Underanalyzer).
-* Making structural changes to clean up the library (an incremental effort).
-* Eventually, making the GUI cross-platform if possible, and improving it in general.
-* General usability improvements, bugfixes, and so on.
+For more details on contributions, the project's AI policy (tl;dr: no), and what needs to be worked on, see the [CONTRIBUTING.md](https://github.com/UnderminersTeam/UndertaleModTool/blob/master/CONTRIBUTING.md) file.

 # Compilation Instructions